-Readings: Excerpts from Tony Judt's Ill Fares the Land, Loic Wacquant's Urban Outcasts and Michele Alexander's The New Jim Crowe.
+Readings: Excerpts from Tony Judt's Ill Fares the Land, Loic Wacquant's Urban Outcasts.
 Paul Krugman's essay 'Why We're in a new Gilded Age,' published in The New York Review of Books.
-Hal Foster's 'Master Builder' in Design and Crime and Rem Koolhaas' 'What Happened to Urbanism?' in SMLX.
+Hal Foster's 'Master Builder' in Design and Crime and Rem Koolhaas' 'What Happened to Urbanism?' in SMLXL.

-Week 3 (February 2):
+Week 3 (February 6):